 When living in such a large community, it is important that the rights and property of others are respected.
 Consequently, behavior such as horseplay, pranks, the making of a mess, or any actions which damage property or disturb others will be considered inappropriate for the residence hall environment and the surrounding area.
 Unauthorized production of audio, video, or photographic images of a person in a location in which that person has a reasonable expectation of privacy, including, but not limited to, shower/locker rooms, residence halls rooms, and restrooms, is prohibited.
 Other behavior that would reasonably be considered inappropriate conduct for a residence hall community, and not addressed in other specific policies, is prohibited.

-Any motorized vehicle (including but not limited to, motorcycles, mopeds, hoverboards, self-balancing scooter boards, segways, drones, etc.) are prohibited in the residence halls.
-If you have questions about prohibited items, or are considering bringing an item that might be considered a prohibited item, please contact University Housing prior to bringing it to the residence hall to determine whether it can be allowed.
+Any motorized vehicle (including but not limited to, electric scooters and e-bikes, motorcycles, mopeds, hoverboards, self-balancing scooter boards, Segway’s, drones, etc.) are prohibited in the residence halls (which includes for charging purposes).
+If you have questions about prohibited items or are considering bringing an item that might be considered a prohibited item, please contact University Housing prior to bringing it to the residence hall to determine whether it can be allowed.

 Through various Leadership roles, students often participate in scheduled off campus activities.
 These activities may include camps, conferences, programs, retreats, workshops, etc. Students participating in off-campus activities sponsored by and representing the residence halls, University Housing, or the University must adhere to the following:

 University policies and related state federal law - Inappropriate behavior by students representing University Housing at off campus activities may result in action being taken in accordance with University Housing procedures.
 Documentation of incidents may be forwarded to the University Housing Student Conduct System or the University Conduct System.
 Such incidents may also be reported to the respective host officials.